Masurians: History

 Because of the influx of Masovians into the southern lakeland, the area started to be known as "Masuria" from the 18th century.
 During the Protestant Reformation, the Masurians, like most inhabitants of Ducal Prussia, became Lutheran Protestant, while the neighboring Masovians remained Roman Catholic.
 In 1525, the Duchy of Prussia, a Polish fief until 1657, was founded from the secularized order's territory and became the first ever officially Protestant state.
 The small minority of Protestant Masovians in southern Catholic Masovia inside Poland emigrated later to Prussian Masuria.
 Masuria became part of the Kingdom of Prussia at the Kingdom's founding in 1701, and part of the Prussian-led German Empire at the Empire's founding in 1871.

 Masurians referred to themselves in the 19th century as "Polish Prussians" or as "Staroprusaki" (Old Prussians).

 Masurians showed considerable support for the Polish uprising in 1831, and maintained many contacts with Russian-held areas of Poland beyond the border of Prussia, the areas being connected by common culture and language; before the uprising people visited each other's country fairs and much trade took place, with smuggling also widespread.
-Some early writers about Masurians – like Max Toeppen – postulated them as mediators between German and Slav cultures.
+Some early writers about Masurians – like Max Toeppen – postulated them as mediators between Germanic and Slavic cultures.

 During the 1840s, the folklorist Gustaw Gizewiusz (Gustav Gisevius) collected Masurian folk songs which were later included in Oskar Kolberg's compilation Dzieła Wszystkie.